 Inside this envelope were a few pages torn from a book – who’s name I no longer remembered.

-My father had chosen to save this book’s clippings for so many years, that I became instantly highly curious to read what he’d saved.
+Because my father had chosen to save this book’s clippings for 30 years, I became instantly highly curious to read what he’d saved.

 Ever since, I keep sharing this clipping - in honor of my father’s memory – and because I love the clipping’s message so very much.